Summary: in this tutorial, you will learn about JavaScript template literal, which makes working with a string template easier.

 Variable and expression substitutions

-To instruct JavaScript to substitute a variable and expression, you place the variable and expression in a special block as follows:
+To instruct JavaScript to substitute a variable and expression, you place the variable and expression in a special block like this:

 ${variable_name}